canonical/tdx/README.md

 sudo ./create-td-image.sh
 ```

-The TD guest image uses the Ubuntu generic kernel by default, intel kernel can be selected by using
+The TD guest image uses the Ubuntu generic kernel by default, the intel kernel can be selected by using
 the environment variable `TDX_GUEST_SETUP_INTEL_KERNEL`.

 ```bash